Microwave Oven Quick Cooking Oatmeal2012-07-04

 About Microwave Oven Power

-This recipe’s cooking times were tested in a 1,000 watt microwave oven at 70 percent power (700 watts).
+This recipe’s cooking time was tested in a 1,000 watt microwave oven at 60 percent power (600 watts).

 Microwave ovens sold in the United States have cooking powers ranging from 700 to 1000 watts.
 Your actual cooking times may vary.
 Adjust power level and cooking time based on your ovens power.

 - Basic Oatmeal